Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Introduction

 \section{Introduction}

 The dynamical approach to spectral problems started fifty years ago with Gutzwiller's trace formula \cite{G71,G90}.
 Gutzwiller derived a semiclassical expansion for the density of states as a sum over classical periodic orbits for a wide class of quantum systems, including those where the classical dynamics are chaotic.
 The trace formula has formed the basis to study spectral properties of quantum chaotic systems.
 For instance, it provides a mechanism to analyze small parameter asymptotics of the form factor, the Fourier transformation of the two point correlation function.
 Zeroth order contributions in this expansion were evaluated by Berry \cite{B85} using the Hannay and Ozorio de Almeida sum rule \cite{HA84}.
 It took a further fifteen years before Sieber and Sieber and Richter \cite{S02,SR01} obtained first order terms in the expansion for quantum billiards by considering figure eight orbits with a single self-intersection.
 Subsequently, higher order terms were evaluated in quantum graphs by including orbits with multiple self-intersections by Berkolaiko, Schanz and Whitney \cite{BSW02,BSW03} and the scheme was expanded to obtain all orders in the form factor expansion by M\"uller, Heusler, Braun, Haake, and Altland \cite{Metal04}.
-In this program, the contribution from certain classes of orbits is evaluated to obtain the relevant order in the expansion.
-However, it has not been possible to prove that other orbits do not contribute, although there are heuristic arguments for this.
-Note that, while we mentioned some results for the form factor, this kind of dynamical analysis, in the semiclassical limit, has been applied in many other contexts, see e.g. \cite{KM00,BBK01,KMM01,DOW05,BHN08,BK12}.
+Note that, while we mentioned some results for the form factor, this kind of dynamical analysis, in the semiclassical limit, has been applied in many contexts, see e.g. \cite{BBK01,BHN08,BK12,BH03,DOW05,KM00,KMM01}.

 In this dynamical approach to spectral statistics, a significant role has been played by quantum graph models.
 A quantum graph is a quasi-one-dimensional network of bonds connected at vertices.
 Quantum graphs were introduced as a model of a quantum system with chaotic classical dynamics by Kottos and Smilansky \cite{KS99}.
 They derive a trace formula for quantum graphs that plays the role of the Gutzwiller trace formula, expressing the density of states as a sum over periodic orbits.
 However, for quantum graphs, this trace formula is exact.
 It holds for graphs of finite size rather than only in the semiclassical limit of increasing spectral density, which for quantum graphs is the limit of a sequence of graphs with increasing numbers of bonds.
 The first quantum graph trace formula was obtained by Roth \cite{R83}, and general quantum graph trace formulas appear in \cite{BE09,KPS07}.
 While the trace formula for quantum graphs is exact, to evaluate contributions to the form factor expansion still requires the semiclassical limit.
 Quantum graphs are currently employed in many areas of mathematical physics from Anderson localization and carbon nanotubes, to mesoscopic physics and waveguides; see \cite{BK13} for an introduction to quantum graphs and \cite{GS06} for a review of quantum graphs in quantum chaos.